 And we're just gettin' started.
 The ultra-biggie came with the discovery of how important Vitamin D is concerning normal functioning of our immune system.
 At about the same time, it was discovered that the fears concerning toxicity from this fat-soluble nutrient were not only over-blown, but that nearly all of us were getting way, wa-a-a-y too little of the stuff...

 Wouldn't it be nice to have a simple, natural agent that stimulates our immune system?!
 Well, Vitamin D is pretty much IT!
-In fact, it was found that, when taken in thousands of iu (instead of the standard hundreds), all sorts of immune stimulating benefits were seen (however, since this 'vitamin' is actually a hormone, check with your doc concerning what dose might be right for you).
-People with long histories of all sorts of illnesses, allergies, and complaints were finding clear benefit just from adding extra Vitamin D.
+In fact, it was found that, when taken in thousands of iu (instead of the standard hundreds), all sorts of immune-stimulating benefits were seen (however, since this 'vitamin' is actually a hormone, check with your doc concerning what dose might be right for you).
+People with long histories of all sorts of illnesses, allergies, and complaints are finding clear benefits just from adding extra Vitamin D.

 A Recent Article in Diabetes Forecast Magazine States...

 "It turns out that there are vitamin D receptors almost everywhere in the human body-even in the islets of Langerhans, the structures in the pancreas that produce insulin.
 For people with type 2 diabetes or pre-diabetes, it seems that Vitamin D allows the body to secrete more insulin.
 At the same time, there's evidence that vitamin D may increase insulin sensitivity."

 Other articles, both at that source and elsewhere, have picked up on the same finding, noting particularly that current recommended levels are inadequate to take advantage of the benefits possible from the remarkable substance.
 Though the ideal source of Vitamin D should come from proper sun exposure, today's lifestyles, combined with media fears of 'too much sun', and the current use of nearly constant sunblock 'protection' make it even more likely than ever that most people don't get enough.